-As pedestrian fatalities have been increasing since 2009 (National Highway Traffic Safety Administration, 2022b) and strategies and countermeasures addressing pedestrian safety needs are appearing in more and more strategic highway safety plans across the country, there is a need to understand why the issue has not been improving.
-A review of literature was conducted seeking a better sense of the culture within which stakeholders and traffic safety professionals in positions to make decisions regarding pedestrian safety prioritization and deployment are operating.
+In this project, a review of the literature was conducted seeking a better sense of the culture within which stakeholders and traffic safety professionals in positions to make decisions regarding pedestrian safety prioritization and deployment are operating.
 A look into the culture surrounding pedestrian safety involved investigating the factors that impact the values, attitudes, and beliefs of the stakeholders working in pedestrian safety as well as the barriers and challenges that may be inhibiting the prioritization and deployment of pedestrian safety strategies.
-In addition to reviewing the literature, formative interviews were conducted with current traffic safety stakeholders involved in decision making about the implementation of pedestrian safety strategies (e.g., DOTs, traffic engineers, traffic designers and planners, pedestrian (and bike) coordinators, policy experts, and transportation agencies).
+In addition to reviewing the literature, formative interviews were conducted with current traffic safety stakeholders involved in decision-making about the implementation of pedestrian safety strategies (e.g., traffic engineers, traffic designers and planners, pedestrian (and bike) coordinators, policy experts, and other transportation agency staff).
 The interviews examined beliefs about pedestrian safety prioritization and deployment of strategies and explored barriers and challenges that might inhibit the implementation of pedestrian safety strategies.

 The literature showed that traffic safety stakeholders in the U.S. are faced with a range of competing priorities when it comes to selecting, designing, planning, garnering support, and deploying pedestrian safety strategies.
 Funding, political will, working within the confines of already established infrastructure, as well as building new infrastructure with different functional priorities for different groups of users, are barriers that pedestrian safety stakeholders must manage.
-Another theme that recurred in the literature around barriers pedestrian safety stakeholders face is the undercurrent of prevalent belief systems - termed ideologies -- that subtly yet powerfully impact the traffic transportation system.
+Another theme that recurred in the literature around barriers pedestrian safety stakeholders face is the undercurrent of prevalent belief systems - termed ideologies - that subtly yet powerfully impact the traffic transportation system.
 These ideologies influence the foundational perspectives stakeholders have as well as the beliefs they perceive other stakeholders, the public, and people in power have regarding priorities in transportation.